wmd23/conjugategradient/README.md

  - If ndim = 2, you can use X, Y, Z to plot the sequences on level curves, for example.

 # Goldstein.jl
-This file contain the function called goldstein that implements the goldstein line search.
+This file contains the function called goldstein that implements the goldstein line search.
 To invoke this function you need the following informations:

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.